karolinaCodes/Junior/README.md

 ---

-Junior is a full-stack web application that allows junior developers to easily create a portfolio and apply for jobs or freelance work that are relevant to them.
+Junior is a full-stack web application that helps junior developers find jobs for their skill-level, find gigs in order to boost their resume, and to easily showcase a portfolio of their projects.

 Junior also allows employers to post jobs and gig work for developers to pick up.